Integral Harnack estimates and the rate of extinction of singular fractional diffusion: Introduction and main results

 \subsection{The Method}

-Once that local boundedness is proved (or assumed, in the sub-critical regime), the results of \cite{L} apply and we can rely on a H\"older continuous representative for each local weak solution (see also \cite{Liao1}).
-Then, the $L^1$-$L^1$ Harnack-type estimates are found here, following the approach of \cite{DBGV-mono} within the refined technique of \cite{CH}, \cite{EIS}, but with a precise nonlocal method appropriately devised, see the proof of Lemma \ref{tst} for details.
-The $L^{\infty}$ bounds of Theorem \ref{lr} are more similar to the classic \cite{DB}, but again the tail terms impose an either/or alternative that is more in the spirit of Lemma 3.1 of \cite{L} (see also Theorem 1.8 of \cite{Kass} in the linear case with the finest tail condition).
+We rely on the energy estimates of \cite{L} to apply the iterative De Giorgi scheme to prove Theorem \ref{lr}.
+Then the $L^1$-$L^1$ Harnack-type estimates are found here, following the approach of \cite{DBGV-mono} within the refined technique of \cite{CH}, \cite{EIS}, but with a precise nonlocal method appropriately devised, see the proof of Lemma \ref{tst} for details.
+On the other hand, the $L^r$-$L^{\infty}$ bounds of Theorem \ref{lr} are more similar to the classic \cite{DB}, but again the tail terms impose an either/or alternative that is more in the spirit of Lemma 3.1 of \cite{L} (see also Theorem 1.8 of \cite{Kass} in the linear case with the finest tail condition).
 Finally, the backwards $L^r$- estimates cannot run the argument of \cite{DBGV-mono} and had to adapt the original idea of \cite{DBH-sing} with a proper condition on the long-range effects of the solution.
 The extinction phenomenon is reminiscent of the classic energy method (see for instance \cite{DB} Ch.
 VII section 2, or \cite{ADS}), while the lack of time-derivative called for a precise time-mollification in the spirit of \cite{KL}.